7 Gentle Tips to Help Your Baby Sleep Better Tonight

 4. Look for Early Sleep Cues

-One of the biggest game-changers for us was learning to spot my baby’s early sleep cues—yawning, rubbing her eyes, or staring blankly into space.
+One of the biggest game-changers for us was learning to spot our baby’s early sleep cues—such as yawning, rubbing her eyes, or staring blankly into space.
+Recognizing these signs early on made a huge difference in our ability to settle her for sleep.

 5. Invest in a High-Quality Crib Mattress

-If your baby isn’t sleeping soundly, it might be time to look at their mattress.
-Babies spend so much time sleeping (or attempting to sleep), so a good crib mattress can make all the difference.
+If your baby isn’t sleeping soundly, it might be time to consider their mattress.
+Babies spend a significant amount of time sleeping (or attempting to sleep), and a comfortable, supportive crib mattress can make all the difference in helping them get a restful night’s sleep.

 I found that the Newton Baby Crib Mattress provided both comfort and safety—it’s breathable and supportive, giving me extra peace of mind.